NobodyNo1/Hash-Visualization/README.md

 # Hash visualization

 > [!WARNING]
-> Project created for practicing in rust, code might not meet good rust standarts!
+> This project was created for practicing Rust.
+The code might not meet good Rust standards!

 ## Content